lxunlp/lxunlp.github.io/_posts/2022-03-09-uncertainty-estimation.md

 $$p(y|x, D) = \int_{\theta} p \big(y|f^{\theta}(x) \big) p(\theta|D) d\theta$$

-Analytically, we usually parameterize the model posteriori $p(\theta|D)$ by a simple distribution such as Gaussian to perform tractable variational inference.
+Analytically, we usually parameterize the model posteriori by a simple distribution such as Gaussian to perform tractable variational inference.

 Note that **above BNN mainly addresses the model uncertainty**.
 Be sure to distinguish model uncertainty and predictive/output uncertainty.
 The latter is the final output uncertainty which is partially determined by the model uncertainty.